0xaExe/Dorki/README.md

 - If you do **not** add any API keys, the tool will use direct scraping (may be limited or blocked by Google).
 - To improve results and avoid scraping limits, add your API keys.
-- Dependencies are installed automatically on first run.

 ---